AetherialMist/JavaLearning/chapter-001/lesson-004/README.md

 Adding comments to code is a huge debate among the computer science industry.
 My personal stance on the matter is:
 If you are doing something _weird_, or you feel like some code deserves a comment or two or seven, just add the comment.
 Having graded programming assignments, and especially working professionally, **please** just add comments.
-I can not tell you how many times I have attempted to use someone else's code, only to find a huge confusion mess that takes me hours to unravel and figure out, and where if the original author had just included a few comments explaining what was happening, would have saved me all those hours.
+I can not tell you how many times I have attempted to use someone else's code, only to find a huge confusing mess that takes me hours to unravel and figure out, and where if the original author had just included a few comments explaining what was happening, would have saved me all those hours.